 Gastrointestinal Endoscopy Preparation

-- The doctor will explain the test to you, including the possibility of biopsy and risks such as the need to remove polyps or other surgical procedures.
+- The doctor will explain to the patient the procedure, including the possibility of biopsy and risks such as the need to remove polyps or other surgical procedures.

-- The doctor will ask you to sign a consent form agreeing to the procedure.
-At the same time, you must inform the endoscopy team of any medications you may be taking and any allergies or bad reactions you have had to previous tests.
+- The doctor will ask the patient to sign a consent form agreeing to the procedure.
+At the same time, he or she must inform the endoscopy team of any medications, reactions, or allergies to previous procedures or tests.

 - Wear clothing that is easily removed.

 - Remove all dentures and eyeglasses prior to beginning an upper endoscopy.
 For colonoscopy, dentures can be left in.

 - Stop taking any medications, such as aspirin and sucralfate (Carafate), used to treat ulcers, that could cause false readings on tests.

 - People who have had cardiac valve replacement or blood vessel graft should receive antibiotics to prevent infection.